Planning Your Move to Spain

-The way your banking and finances are set up can have a significnate impact on your Non-Lucrative residency renewal.
+The way your banking and finances are set up can have a significant impact on your Non-Lucrative residency renewal.

 Since Spain’s recent immigration rule updates, one change in particular is catching out more and more Non-Lucrative residency holders who moved from the UK — and it’s one that could have serious consequences if ignored.